-University Hardship Fund (UHF)
+Oxford Hardship Fund (OHF)

 The University Committee on Student Hardship makes awards on the grounds of unforeseeable hardship and may provide help in the form of a grant or loan, depending on the applicant’s circumstances.
 Awards to successful applicants are made on the basis of a comparison of a student’s proposed finances for the current academic year with University estimates of finances required.
 You will need to demonstrate that your circumstances have changed exceptionally since you completed the Financial Declaration.
-The Committee meets on a termly basis but will not normally consider more than one application per student per year, unless there have been significant changes in that student’s circumstances.
-Awards generally do not exceed £3,000.
-All students registered for a degree at the University are eligible to apply to the Committee.

-You must discuss applications with College first as part of this process so please contact the Academic Administrator as soon as possible in such circumstance and they will be happy to discuss your concerns confidentially with you and advise you of the next steps.
+You must discuss applications with College first as part of this process so please contact the Academic Office as soon as possible in such circumstance and they will be happy to discuss your concerns confidentially with you and advise you of the next steps.